 -

-Once the chocolate has set in the molds, distribute the pistachio filling equally amongst the hearts and cover with the remaining chocolate.
-Chill until set and enjoy!
+Once the chocolate has set within the molds, distribute the pistachio filling equally amongst the hearts and canopy with the remaining chocolate.
+Chill till set and revel in!

 Notes